naffnuff/CppGuidelines/CppGuidelines.md

 May be a good idea for some complicated types.
 * *Reason:* Some types, especially templated ones, are hard to figure out, and the programmer risks getting the type wrong.
 Unintended copying or type conversions may then occur.
 In those cases, `auto` may be justified, in combination with appropriate naming.

-Discouraged in all other cases, such as data members and larger contexts
+Discouraged in all other cases, such as data members and larger contexts.
 * *Reason:* In most cases, types are important information.
 Hiding them reduces readability.

 ## Lambda expressions
-Use only explicit capture when lambas escape the current scope, both in regard to by-reference and by-value captures.
-It may be a good idea to avoid default capture alltogether except in very short lambdas.
+Avoid default capture, both in regard to by-reference (`[&]`) and by-value (`[=]`) captures.
+Especially, always use explicit capture when the lamba has a longer lifetime than the current scope.
+In the case of very short lambdas default capture may be beneficial.
-* *Reason:* Capture by reference, and by value in the case of pointers, means there is a shallow copy of each of those captures.
-When the lambda has a longer lifetime than the captured variable, the capture is the equivalent of a [dangling pointer](https://en.wikipedia.org/wiki/Dangling_pointer).
-Especially, this can be tricky in the case of `this`, which is automatically captured by both by-reference and by-value default captures, since this is implicitly used when member functions are called.
+* *Reason:* Capture by reference, and by value in the case of pointers, makes a shallow copy of each of those captures.
+When the lambda has a longer lifetime than the captured variable, the capture is in effect a [dangling pointer](https://en.wikipedia.org/wiki/Dangling_pointer).
+Especially, this can be tricky in the case of `this`, which is automatically captured by both by-reference and by-value default captures, since `this` is implicitly used when members are called.

 ## Namespaces
-Do not use `using` directive to make a whole namespace available, except for project-local namespaces
+Do not use `using` directive to make a whole namespace available, except for project-local namespaces.
-* *Reason:* Working with `using` directives can easily cause confusion as to what code is actually used.
+* *Reason:* Using `using` directives can easily cause confusion as to what code is actually used.

-Use anonymous namespaces for file-private definitions
+Use anonymous namespaces for file-private definitions.
 * *Reason:* Anonymous namespaces (as well as `static`) enables internal linkage, meaning they cannot be accessed or defined in another file.
 This makes the code safer, and also linking time is reduced.

-WIP: Use namespaces (how is undecided)
+WIP: Use namespaces (how is undecided).
-* *Reason:* Namespaces prevents name collisions, both in compile time and in runtime.
+* *Reason:* Namespaces prevent name collisions, both at compile time and at runtime.